Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: Yes.
 Flip to page 39.

-[Dar appears, sitting down with Pleck and C-53]
+[Dar enters and sits down with Pleck and C-53]

 DAR: Wow, okay!
 You have got to go check out that bathroom.